Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-notes.md

 Instead of doing the anchor step for a duration of 2 beats, slide your right foot from 6, to 3, to 12 o'clock in a round motion and go back to 6 o'clock.

+Pattern suggestion:

+- On a [left-side pass], replace steps 5&6 with a ronde.

 #### Slow counter-clockwise ronde

 Mechanically the same as a counter-clockwise ronde, but with a duration of 4